dillonHe/EasyEDA-Documents/Open-File-Format/common.md

 ### PCB JSON File Source
 check it via github gist [PCB json](https://gist.github.com/dillonHe/279c55659bb7065258b6#file-pcb-json)
 <script src="https://gist.github.com/dillonHe/279c55659bb7065258b6.js"></script>
-##General File Struck
+##General File Struct
 ###Delimiter Mark
 From the above JSON source, you can find there are lots of **`**, **~**, **^^** and **#@$**
  characters.
 These characters are used as **delimiter mark**.
 These characters are not used frequently in design.

- ***Note: although these characters are not picked property at the very begin, we can't change these, EasyEDA has already lots of designs***
+ ***Note: Although these characters were not picked properly at the very beginning, we can't change these, EasyEDA already has lots of existing designs***

 #### ~ (Tilde)
  `~` is used to separate the attributes of the shapes.
 Taking rectangle as an example.  `R~170~100~10~10~200~130~#99FF00~1~0~none~gge36~`, when use pure JSON file, it should be look like below,